 About adminThis author has not yet filled in any details.

 So far admin has created 11 blog entries.

 We previously posted about highlining, bolting, and bolting ethics in Norway, specifically in the Kjerag region.
 See that post here: Bolting and Highlining in Norway.
 On this page, we are expanding on the topic and providing updates as the situation changes.
+Additionally, information about these lines and access in the area has been added to the SlackMap (https://slackmap.com/x/s02a8wqvBT8vX).
 NORWAY HIGHLINING Bolting is illegal in Norway without express permission from the land owner or land manager.
 No new bolts should be placed in Kjerag while access negotiations are ongoing.
-Future new lines in the Kjerag area may be possible, but would require authorization from the land manager and conservation organization.
-The International Slackline Association is working to preserve the [...]
+Future new lines in the Kjerag area may be possible, but would require [...]

 The Longline Recommendations document that was published this summer is now available in Portuguese.
 German and English versions were previously online.
 Thanks to our volunteer translators and proofreaders for their efforts.
 Take a look!

 Norway, Kjeragbolten Norway provides some of the most picturesque landscapes for highlining, and as such, has become a bucket list item for many among the highline community.
 A recent highlining expedition to Norway, however, has reported stumbling against the local bolting ethic.
 To provide clarity to the community, we are passing on information from a Norwegian climbing association.
 These ethics should be adopted for highlining in the country.
 In general, bolts should not be placed in the mountains but only on sport climbing cliffs Bolts should not be placed on lines which are possible to climb with natural protection [...]